-Remote resilience: How to instill grit in a virtual environment
+Remote resilience: how to instill grit in a virtual environment

 Let’s face it: Part of the working world will always be remote.